Load data from cloud storage: Amazon S3

 DROP TABLE calendar;

-As long as they are no longer needed, you can also drop the other objects you created, such as the storage integration, stage, database, and schema.
+As long as they are no longer needed, you can also drop the other objects you created, such as the storage integration and stage.
 For details, see Data Definition Language (DDL) commands.

 Summary and key points